sitraka-/decolonial-futures/design-and-outer-space.md

     <style>.cmen header:after { content: "Codex Mendoza, 1541"; }</style>
      <h1 class="NT" style="font-family:'Major Mono Display' !important;text-transform: capitalize !important;line-height: 0.9;font-size: 6rem !important;" ><span style="font-size:8rem !important;">Design As Cultural Mediation</span></h1>
     <aside class="notes">
-    - Another dimension of control is design's ability to mediate cultural narratives
+    - We see similar dynamics in design's ability to mediate cultural narratives<br><br>
     - The Codex Mendoza, created around 1541 in Mexico is an interesting example ...
   </aside>
 </section>

 <section data-background-image="assets/imgs/mendoza.jpg" data-state=cmen>
     <aside class="notes">
-    - ... it's a manuscript created after the Spanish conquest, documenting key aspects of the Aztec Empire—its tribute systems, trade routes, and cosmology—in detailed visuals and text.
-It doesn’t just preserve the Aztec world; it reorganises it from a colonial perspective. <br><br>
+    - ... it's a manuscript created after the Spanish conquest, documenting key aspects of the Aztec Empire—its tribute systems, trade routes, and cosmology— through detailed visuals and text.
+But it doesn’t just preserve the Aztec world; it reorganises it from a colonial perspective. <br><br>
-    - Made for the Spanish crown, the codex systematically records the economic and social structures of the Aztecs, turning that knowledge into a tool for colonial control.
-What was intended as a record of the Aztec world also became a means to exploit it.
+    - So by systematically recording the empire’s economic and social structures, the codex transforms that knowledge into a tool for control, turning what was meant as documentation into a means of exploitation.<br><br>
+    - A manuscript intended for remembrance became, instead, a tool for erasure.
   </aside>
 </section>